BahadirKaratay/Student_Study_System/README.md

 - **Build Tool:** EAS Build
 - **Deployment:** Netlify (web), EAS (mobile)

-## 📱 Desteklenen Platformlar
+## 📱 Supported Platforms

-- **iOS:** iPhone ve iPad
+- **iOS:** iPhone and iPad
 - **Android:** Android 6.0+
-- **Web:** Modern tarayıcılar (Chrome, Firefox, Safari, Edge)
+- **Web:** Modern browsers (Chrome, Firefox, Safari, Edge)

-## 👨‍🏫 Eğitmenler İçin
+## 👨‍🏫 For Instructors

-Eğer bu uygulamayı test etmek istiyorsanız:
+If you want to test this application:

-1. **En Kolay Yöntem:** Expo Go indirip QR kod tarayın
+1. **Easiest Method:** Download Expo Go and scan QR code
-2. **Alternatif:** Web versiyonunu tarayıcıda açın
-3. **APK İstenirse:** Geliştirici size APK dosyası gönderebilir
+2. **Alternative:** Open web version in browser
+3. **If APK needed:** Developer can send you APK file

-## 🐛 Sorun Giderme
+## 🐛 Troubleshooting

-### Uygulama açılıp kapanıyorsa:
-- Development modda çalıştırıp console loglarını kontrol edin
+### If app opens and crashes:
+- Run in development mode and check console logs
-- `npx expo start` ile terminal'da hataları görün
+- See errors in terminal with `npx expo start`

-### QR kod web sitesine yönlendiriyorsa:
+### If QR code redirects to website:
-- Development server'ın çalıştığından emin olun
+- Make sure development server is running
-- `npx expo start --tunnel` komutunu deneyin
+- Try `npx expo start --tunnel` command

-### Build hataları:
+### Build errors:
-- `npm install` ile bağımlılıkları yeniden yükleyin
+- Reinstall dependencies with `npm install`
-- Node.js versiyonunu kontrol edin
+- Check Node.js version

+## 📄 License

+This work is licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License](http://creativecommons.org/licenses/by-nc/4.0/).

+© 2025 Bahadır Karatay

-## 📞 İletişim
+## 📞 Contact

-Herhangi bir sorun veya öneri için lütfen iletişime geçin.
+Please contact for any issues or suggestions.

 ---

-📄 License
-This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.
-© 2025 Bahadır Karatay
+**Note:** This project is developed for educational purposes.